 Do I need a Business License for my vacation rental?

 If you make over $12,000/year off it, then yes.
 Washington law considers vacation rentals short-term rentals and defines them as “lodging provided by an owner or operator for less than 30 or more consecutive days in a dwelling or residential unit for a fee.”
 If you have a vacation rental and rent on sites such as Air BnB and/or VRBO, this is considered a short-term rental in Washington.

 Several cities now also require city-specific licenses or registrations for short term rentals.
 Most major cities in Washington including Bellevue, Kirkland, Kent, Burien, and Tukwila require either a City and/or State Business License.
 Check your local city website for more information.

 Dimension Law Group has experienced Washington Landlord-Tenant lawyers that are ready to help.
-If you are a landlord and you have further questions, please contact our office for a free consultation.
+If you are a landlord and you have further questions, please contact our office to schedule a phone consultation.

 Disclaimer: Washington Landlord Tenant Laws have changed substantially over the last few years.
 This information may not be up to date.
 The information on this site is general information and not a substitute for legal advice.
 Please contact Dimension Law Group to schedule a consultation on the most up to date information.